 Back to the home page

-When you have an elderly computer, for example one running on an obsolete Windows 7, XP or Vista, then the lightweight Xfce edition of Linux Mint is an excellent alternative operating system.
+When you have an elderly computer, for example one running on an obsolete Windows 7, then the lightweight Xfce edition of Linux Mint is an excellent alternative operating system.

 Beautiful and free (no charge)